 2020 NPSL & UWS seasons were cancelled due to Covid19.

-2021 Indoor Lancers will not play the 2021 indoor season in conjunction with the league's COVID-19 Voluntary opt out policy.
+2021 Indoor Lancers did not play the 2021 indoor season in conjunction with the league's COVID-19 Voluntary opt out policy.
 The Lancers decision to not play is joined by the rest of the Eastern Division teams in the MASL.

 2021: The Lancers NPSL & UWS teams were back on the field after a long COVID break.
 The NPSL Lancers led by Head Coach, Doug Miller and went 3-1-6.
 The UWS Lady Lancers were led by Head Coach, Marc Dall and went 0-10 on the season.

 2022 UWSL: The Rochester Lady Lancers returned to Aquinas Institute under new leadership.
 Kayla Kent-Moreira became managing partner and Adam Schwartz took over as the head coach with his assistants Michelle Valentino, Tad Valentino and John Berardicurti.
 The Lady Lancers went 7-1-2 on the season and were the Penn-NY Division Co Champs!

 2023 M2: The Rochester Lancers M2 season is currently underway, being led by Lancers Legend the new Head Coach Jake Schindler.
 The first home game weekend is February 24/25.